vinod303/project-sunbird.github.io/pages/faqs/content_upload.md

 4. The team will respond with  a form (excel file), seeking basic information on the nature of the content
 5. Reply to the mail after filling in the required details, such as file name, description, file type, subject, class
 6. This information will be used as metadata for each file.
 Metadata is important to make content searchable and usable by platform members'.
 7. Compress  all the content files into one .zip file.
-The size of the zip file should not exceed <xxx>
+The size of the zip file should not exceed 25MB
-8. Upload the .zip file on Google drive and share the link with or email the zipped folder to content.ntp@centralsquarefound.org
+8. Upload the .zip file on Google drive and share the link with or email the zipped folder to content.ntp@centralsquarefoundation.org
 9. Ensure the following if the content is URL based:
 	- The destination website uses HyperText Transfer Protocol Secure (https) and not  HyperText Transfer Protocol (http).
 	- The destination website is enabled for cross origin resource sharing